Teach Grades 4 - 9

 The University of Findlay's College of Education prepares students to become teachers through:

-University of Findlay's College of Education prepares student through a blend of classwork and fieldwork.
+University of Findlay's College of Education prepares students through a blend of classwork and fieldwork.

 Language art teachers cover topics ranging from literature to blogs to newspapers.
 Findlay prepares you to teach by offering classes that cover speech, creative writing, journalism and literature from all countries and eras.